eehs/cs2-WeaponPaints-website/README.md

 <br>

 # TODO
-- Add option for users to reset their inventories.
+- Add option for users to reset their inventories (with confirmation).
+- Combine selection of T and CT agents in the weapons menu.
 - Customize weapons with StatTrak counter, nametag, stickers, charms, etc.
 - Support more languages for the website alongside their skin names (latter only available in English right now).
 - Add loadout presets/collections.